moloco/docs/van-sdk/s2s.md

 # Moloco VAN API - Server to Server (S2S)
-Moloco VAN API provides session and event tracking for mobile applications to facilitate advertising for app publishers.
+Moloco VAN API supports session and event tracking for mobile applications to facilitate advertising for app publishers.

 ## Description
-For `VAN S2S API`, user gathers relevant tracking information in their server and make requests to Moloco servers.
-If you are a mobile app company, we suggest using our native SDK ([Android](android.md), [iOS](ios.md), Unity) since a lot of work (parsing, optimizing, encoding, and HTTP handling) is already done along with simple interface.
+For `VAN S2S API`, users gather relevant tracking information in their servers and make requests to Moloco VAN servers.
+If you are a mobile app company, we suggest using our native VAN SDK ([Android](android.md), [iOS](ios.md), Unity), since a lot of work (parsing, optimizing, encoding, and HTTP handling) is already done along with simple interface.

 `VAN S2S API` is encouraged for the following cases:

-- Occurrence of an event only handled by webview
+- Occurrence of an event only handled by webview.
-- Events only happening from the server side (e.g., status change of money wire transfer for a banking app, results of invitation to join a community)
+- Events only happening from the server side (e.g., status change of money wire transfer for a banking app, results of invitation to join a community).
-- Manipulated events by some post-processing after the in-app activity (e.g., separate "first purchase" event after looking up the payment history from the server side)
+- Manipulated events by some post-processing after the in-app activity (e.g., separate "first purchase" event after looking up the payment history from the server side).

-`VAN S2S API` can have several advantages over using `Moloco VAN SDK` for native platforms:
+`VAN S2S API` can have several advantages over using `VAN SDK` for native platforms:

 - No impact for end-users (e.g. app binary size, service latency, etc).
-- More sophisticated control (e.g., HTTP protocols, optimization)
+- More sophisticated control (e.g., HTTP protocols, optimization).

 ## Prerequisites
-Moloco `VAN S2S API` is compatible for any platform with HTTP protocol support.
+Moloco `VAN S2S API` is compatible for any platform supporting HTTP protocols.

-Integrating with Moloco API requires a `Product ID` and `Api Key` from Moloco.
+Integrating with Moloco API requires `Product ID` and `Api Key` from Moloco.
 Contact [Moloco](mailto:support@molocoads.com) if you are missing either value.

 ## Instructions